Asynchronous Denoising Diffusion Models for Aligning Text-to-Image Generation: Asynchronous Denoising for Clearer Inter-Pixel Context

 It is reasonable to allocate distinct timesteps to different pixels.
 During the denoising process of diffusion models, image features establish inter-pixel dependencies through the attention mechanism, thus pixels can interact with each other and form a coherent image.
 Notably, timestep information is embedded into the features in a pixel-wise manner external to the attention modules, rather than being directly injected into the attention.
 In other words, timesteps are involved only in intra-pixel computations, which naturally allows different pixels to be associated with distinct timesteps.

 We present the pixel-level timestep formulation of the DDPM sampler, as follows\footnote{The pixel-level timestep formulation can generalize across diverse diffusion samplers.
 We also provide the formulation of DDIM sampler in Appendix~\ref{sec:ddim_sampler}.}.
-Unlike the standard process that runs from $T$ to $0$, this formulation performs denoising from $0$ to $T$.
+We adopt $i \in [0,T]$ as the new index of the denoising process, since different pixels have distinct timesteps $t$.
+This formulation performs denoising from $0$ to $T$, rather than from $T$ to $0$.
+Accordingly, the model predicts the next state $\mathbf{x}_{i+1}$ from current state $\mathbf{x}_i$, where $\mathbf{x}_i,\mathbf{x}_{i+1} \in \mathbb{R}^{n_c \times h \times w}$.